sfariasjr/sfariasjr/README.md

-<h1>Hi, I'm Saul, an <a href="https://linkedin.com/in/">IT Professional</a>🧑🏻‍💻</h1>
+<h1>Welcome To My Page!</a>😄</h1>

-<h2>I'm an aspiring Machine Learning Engineer with a strong interest in the field of cybersecurity.
-Experienced with Python, Azure, Windows, and Linux environments, I'm well-equipped to implement effective security measures.
-My expertise in ISO 27001, NIST Cybersecurity Framework, and OWASP Top 10 allows me to adhere to industry best practices and protect critical systems.
-With a passion for creating a secure digital landscape, I'm dedicated to proactively mitigating emerging risks and contributing to the overall cybersecurity field.<h2>
+<h2>Aspiring Machine Learning Engineer with a strong interest in the field of cybersecurity.
+Proficient in Python and experienced with Azure, Windows, and Linux environments, well-equipped to implement effective security measures.
+Expertise in ISO 27001, NIST Cybersecurity Framework, and OWASP Top 10, adhering to industry best practices and protecting critical systems.
+Passionate about creating a secure digital landscape, dedicated to proactively mitigating emerging risks and contributing to the overall cybersecurity field.<h2>

 Checkout some of the exciting projects I've been working on!